janvarev/OneRingTranslator/README.md

 Features:
 - **Plugin support**.
 If you misses some translation engine, you can add it yourself!
-- **Full offline translation (if needed).** You can setup your own offlie https://github.com/LibreTranslate/LibreTranslate service and target this service to use it as endpoint.
+- **Full offline translation (optionally).** You can setup your own offlie https://github.com/LibreTranslate/LibreTranslate service and target this service to use it as endpoint.
 - **Ready to use**.
 By default use Google Translate service, and ready to use.
 - Simple REST interface throw FastApi and openapi.json interface.
 After install go to `http://127.0.0.1:4990/docs` to see examples.
 - **API keys**.
 (Disabled by default) You can restrict access to your service by set up a list of API keys, needed to access the service.